Born: 1826; Died: 1899; Married: 1. Jane Daley; 2. Catherine Nelson

 Jane Daley emigrated to Australia with her sister Ann on the 'Inchinnan', which arrived in Sydney on 13 February 1849.
 Jane was sixteen, a 'house servant', and like John, unable to read and write.
 She evidently found her way to the Ginninderra district, where she was living at the time of their marriage at St Gregory's Roman Catholic church, Queanbeyan, on 20 November 1850.

 Jane was destined to live only another eighteen years, dying in 1868, but by that time had given birth to ten children - Mary Ann, Patrick, Matthew, Ellen, John, William, John James, un-named infant, Daniel and Bridget.
 Four of them died in childhood, and at leasts two of the remainder, it is believed, did not marry.
+The second son, Matthew O'Brien, became very well-known in the district.
 At the age of fifty-two, John married again on 1 January 1878, at St Augustine's in Yass.
 His second wife was Catherine ('Kate') Nelson, a housemaid in Queanbeyan.
 John was a farmer at Jeir.
 There were no children from this marriage.

 John died at Pound Hill, Queanbeyan on 17 September 1899 and was buried at the Queanbeyan Roman Catholic cemetery.
 Kate survived him by nearly seven years, passing away on 26 August 1906.